Ascentul/Ascentul/docs/SECURITY_FIX_ATTACHMENT_STORAGE.md

 **Note**: If there are existing sessions with attachments, they need manual migration as URLs cannot be automatically converted to storage IDs without re-uploading the files.

+> **Breaking change / operator action required**: For any production data with URL-based attachments, you **must** download the existing files, re-upload them to Convex storage, and update the records with `storage_id` before deploying this change in production.
+The provided migration only detects records that need remediation; it does not move files automatically.

 ---

 ## 🛡️ Access Control Pattern